CASE STUDY 01 · PAYPAL CONSUMER · 2019–2024

 THE CHALLENGE

-Quantitative research showed strong feature recognition — users could name PayPal's products, pass survey benchmarks, demonstrate brand familiarity.
+Quantitative research showed strong feature recognition: users could name PayPal's products, pass survey benchmarks, demonstrate brand familiarity.
 Qualitative research told a different story.
 In real-task sessions, the same users scrolled past visible features without registering them.

-ON THE CORE DESIGN CHALLENGE: We could teach users to do one more thing, but we couldn't help them understand the system they were now inside.
+We could teach users to do one more thing, but we couldn't help them understand the system they were now inside.
 The experience produced activation without accumulation.

 THE SYSTEM I DESIGNED